daganyahyaawaleh/Telecom-Infrastructure-Monitoring--DC-Power-Availability-and-Critical-Alarm-Analysis/README.md

 This project is inspired by real telecom monitoring operations.

-In my current role, I manage energy and monitoring data from over 150 telecom sites equipped with IoT sensors (HWg via SensDesk).
+In a real-world environment, I monitor over 150 telecom sites using SensDesk (HW group), analyzing voltage, temperature, and generator systems to ensure service continuity.
 These sensors measure:
-- DC Voltage (-48V systems)
-- Temperature
-- Generator status

 Data is collected via SensDesk and exported as monthly CSV files.